 What makes a country a tax haven?

-A country is considered a tax haven if it offers foreign individuals and corporations significant tax advantages, such as very low or zero tax rates, along with financial secrecy and the ability to set up entities without substantial economic activity in the jurisdiction.
+A country is considered a tax haven if it offers foreign individuals and corporations significant tax advantages, such as very low or zero tax rates, along with monetary secrecy and the ability to set up entities without substantial economic activity in the jurisdiction.
 These countries often have laws in place that promote privacy and prevent the sharing of financial information with foreign tax authorities.

 Is a tax haven legal?